garrekstemo/Julia-spectroscopy-tutorials/docs/Lesson 1.md

 `y = f(x, 2.0, 3.0, 0.1)`, we will get an error.
 Can you see why?
 Stop for a minute and think about what the code is doing.

+## Intermission!
+Come back in a few minutes.

+## Vectorization and dot syntax

-The error is because we are trying to pass an array `x` to a function that expects a single number.
+The error is because we are trying to pass an array `x` to a function that expects a single value.
 Traditionally, we would use a `for` loop to iterate through each element of `x` and calculate `y`.
 Many technical-computing languages (Matlab, Python/Numpy, or R) have a feature called **vectorization**, where you can operate on a whole array.
 In Julia, there is a convenient notation to do this using [dot syntax](https://docs.julialang.org/en/v1/manual/functions/#man-vectorized).

-For example:
+Let's try an example in [the Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/):
 ```
-julia> g(x) 4x + 1
+julia> g(x) = 4x + 1

 julia> a = [1.0, 2.0, 3.0]